 The other type of street light is called an Ornamental Street Light, which is mounted on a metal pole.
 These types of lights are owned by the CSRD, and are maintained by the CSRD through a contract with a qualified electrical contractor.

 Currently the CSRD operates five Street Lighting Service Areas.

 Five Service Areas consist of Overhead Street Lights (lights on BC Hydro owned poles):

 - Blind Bay

 - St Ives

-- Strata K46, Swansea Point
+- Swansea Point